How to get Rid of Skin Tags Fast

 - Be sure to dry the skin to ensure bacteria does not form.

-- If you have time for multiple treatment throughout the day, use a q-tip to apply the formula.
+- If you have time for multiple treatments throughout the day, use a q-tip to apply the formula.
 You may repeat this step up to 3 times per day.

 - If you are a busy bee like most of us there is no time to apply tea tree oil more than once.
 If this is your situation try saturating a cotton ball in tea tree and securing it with a Band-Aid.
 This method allows the tea tree to slowly disperse into the skin throughout your day.